+state supplement standard

-Medically needy income standard
+- needy income standard

-The following dollar amount:
+The follow ving dollar amount:

+Specify do ollar amount: If this amount changes, this item will be revised.

+The amou ant is determined using the following formula:

+Specify:

+2 00

+wance for the family (select one):

+•

+cable (see instructions) ed standard

+needy income standard

+ving dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+ollar amount: The amount specified cannot exceed the higher of the need standard the same size used to determine eligibility under the State's approved AFDC plan or the medi

+• ome standard established under 42 CFR §435.811 for a family of the same size.
+If this amoun

+his item will be revised.

-The amount is determined using the following formula:
+The amou int is determined using the following formula:

+Specify:

+Other

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+- iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.